-- 2171.
-Construction.
-Cable for use with circuits not exceeding 150 volts shall be constructed as follows: - a.
-The conductors shall be of solid copper, not less than No. 14 AWG for two-conductor cable, not less than No. 18 AWG for three- or four-conductor cables and not less than 22 AWG for cables having more than four conductors. - b.
-The individual conductors shall have rubber or thermoplastic insulation having a nominal thickness not less than 1/32 inch. - c.
-The cable conductors shall have a lead sheath or a moisture-resisting and flame-retarding jacket providing equivalent protection against mechanical injury to that obtained with non-metallic sheathed cable defined in the National Electrical Code.
+- 2151.
+Cable approved for the purpose may be used as a method of wiring for general circuits operating at 150 volts or less. - 2152.
+Cable for use for general circuits operating at 150 volts or less shall be constructed as follows: - a.
+Conductors shall be of solid copper, not less than No. 14 AWG for single- and two-conductor cables, not less than No. 18 AWG for three- and four-conductor cables, and not less than No. 22 AWG for cables having more than four conductors. - b.
+The individual conductors shall have rubber or thermoplastic insulation having a nominal thickness of not less than 1/32 inch. - c.
+The cable conductors shall have a lead sheath or a moisture-resistant and flame-retardant jacket providing equivalent protection against mechanical injury to that obtained with nonmetallic sheathed cable described in the National Electrical Code.

-2180.
-Limited-Energy Circuits.
+2160.
+Limited-Energy Fire Detector Circuit Cables.

-- 2181.
-General.
-Special cable may be used for limitedenergy fire detector circuits where the following conditions exist: - a.
+- 2161.
+Special cable may be used for limited-energy fire detector circuits where the following conditions exist: - a.
 The open circuit voltage does not exceed 50 volts. - b.
-Overcurrent protection of not more than 2 ampere

-- rating is provided.
-A fuse shall be of non-interchangeable type.
-If the current is from a transforming device having energy-limiting characteristics, the fuse may be omitted. - c.
-The capacity of the supply circuit is limited in its maximum rated output to not to exceed 100 volt-amperes. - 2182.
-Construction.
-The conductors of a cable for use with limited-energy circuits shall be of solid copper not smaller than No. 22 AWG and shall have thermoplastic insulation of not less than 0.012 inch nominal (0.010 inch minimum) thickness.
-The cabled conductors shall have a thermoplastic jacket having a nominal thickness not less than 0.035 inch (0.030 inch minimum).
-Other insulation having equivalent performance characteristics may be acceptable.
+Overcurrent protection of not more than 2-amperes rating is provided.
+A fuse used for this purpose shall be of noninterchangeable type.
+If the current is taken from a transforming device having energy-limiting characteristics, the fuse may be omitted. - c.
+The capacity of the supply circuit is limited in its maximum rated output to 100 volt-amperes. - 2162.
+Conductors of a cable for use with limited-energy circuit shall be of solid or stranded copper not smaller than No. 22 AWG and shall have thermoplastic insulation of not less than 0.012 inch nominal (0.010 inch minimum) thickness.
+The cabled conductors shall have a thermoplastic jacket over-all having a nominal thickness of not less than 0.035 inch (0.030 inch minimum).
+Two-conductor assemblies may be in flat parallel construction with 1/32 inch nominal integral-insulation jacket and an 0.047 inch minimum web.